 I quickly called my coach and told him the news.
 I felt like an idiot and was disappointed in myself.
 He cheered me up and told me it was ok and to bring my bike in tomorrow and we will check it out.
 I felt like I disappointed him and myself.
 On the way home all I could do was replay the race in my head.
 I was angry and determined to do better.
 As soon as I got home I texted Mark: "I'm racing Friday as long as my bike is good- I'm hungry and want more!

 The whistle blew again, and we were off.
 It was a lot smaller group then the other two races, 12 girls in total.
 The race started out VERY slow.
 No one wanted to take the front of the pack.
 On the third lap I was pushed to the front and led the group for a lap and then fell back cause the front is NOT where I wanted to be.
 About 6 laps into it the Cat 3 girls pushed ahead and I, along with 8 other girls were dropped.
 I worked with one girl to keep the lead pack in sight.
 At one point I saw another girl fall of the lead pack and I was determined to catch her.
 With 3 laps to go, I pushed ahead.
 The girl was about half a lap ahead of me and I knew I could catch her.
 Two laps to go, I was almost there.
 One lap to go and I was closing in on her.
 I dropped the girl I had been working with for the majority of the race and was on the sprint to the finish.
 I pushed past the girl I had been trying to catch and crossed the finish line to find out the that officials had told us the WRONG lap number and we had 1 more to go.
 WTF!!!!
 I was spent.
 The girl I had originally beat past the finish past me and at the last corner the girl I had been working with for the majority of the race, was now with me at a deja vu sprint to the finish.
 Over all I came in 8th out of 12.
 Not the best, but some great experience and a decent race after my crash on Wednesday.
+What's to come:

 The first couple of races are out of the way and I am eager and excited for some more.
 Still planning out my race schedule but for sure I know I will be doing the Tour of Elk Grove and a non-race event known as the RAIN Ride (163 mile bike ride across Indiana in 1day).
 I'll keep everyone posted on whats going on and what's to come.